ANG13T/astroguard/README.md

 [Rule 9](https://github.com/ANG13T/astroguard/blob/main/snippets/Rule_9.c): Limit pointer use to a single dereference, and do not use function pointers.

 [Rule 10](https://github.com/ANG13T/astroguard/blob/main/snippets/Rule_10.c): Compile with all possible warnings active; all warnings should then be addressed before release of the software.

-## TODO
-- save all materials to a common output name folder

 ## GCC Usage
 GCC (GNU Compiler Collection) is a compiler for C programs maintained by the GNU Project.
 It turns your C code into binary which is then interpreted by a computer.
 It performs static analysis and debugging.